 In addition to helping your users understand the risks of clicking suspicious links, you can also use output encoding to ensure browsers interpret it as benign data rather than suspicious code.

-Deserialization is the process of restoring serialized data into a functional replica of the object that was being broken down.
+Deserialization is the process of restoring serialized data into a functional replica of the object that was previously serialized.
 Insecure deserialization occurs when websites restore user-controllable data.
 Attackers can use this to manipulate your application and pass harmful data into its code.

-To prevent these types of attacks, only use data sources you can vet and trust.
-Using trusted serialization formats can also make it easier to prevent insecure deserialization attempts.
+To prevent these types of attacks, use only data sources that you can vet and trust.
+Using trusted serialization formats can also help prevent insecure deserialization attempts.
 Even more, if you want to be thorough, you can also conduct tests afterward with Ranorex Studio to ensure your application is both secure and functional.

 Some plugins and drivers can be a data breach or ransomware attack waiting to happen.
 Open-source components are particularly vulnerable to this, especially if you can’t keep up with critical security patches as soon as they come out.
-Hackers can utilize outdated, vulnerable versions of your components and exploit them to get into your system with ease.
+Hackers can exploit outdated, vulnerable versions of your components to gain unauthorized access to your system with ease.

-To prevent these types of attacks, conduct software composition analyses (SCA) regularly.
+To prevent these types of attacks, conduct regular software composition analyses (SCA).
 SCA tools can work in tandem with programs like Dotfuscator to help you identify and patch vulnerable areas in open-source code.

-Your IT and security teams need to regularly use monitoring tools to monitor any and all activity within your app.
-This includes checking open-source components for updates.
+Your IT and security teams need to regularly use monitoring tools to track all activity within your app.
+This includes checking open-source components for updates and security vulnerabilities.
 Otherwise, attackers can slip by as easily as a jewel thief sneaking past a sleeping security guard at a museum.

-Data obfuscation techniques like input validation and output encoding can help prevent CSRF attacks.
+Data obfuscation techniques, such as input validation and output encoding, can help prevent CSRF attacks.
 By checking user input to ensure its validity before processing it, your application reduces its attackable surface area.

 PreEmptive’s products offer the best in-app protection for desktop and mobile programs across all the most widely used programming languages.
 Dotfuscator, DashO, and JSDefender add multiple layers of protection to reduce your application’s attack surface area.